 (iii) that the directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;and

-(iv) that the directors have prepared the annual accounts for the financial year ended31st March, 2011 on a going concern basis.
+(iv) that the directors have prepared the annual accounts for the financial year ended31st March, 2013 on a going concern basis.

 M/s.
-S. S. Kothari & Co., Chartered Accountants, retire as Auditors of your Companyat the conclusion of the ensuing Annual General Meeting and have confirmed theireligibility and willingness to accept the office of Auditors, if re-appointed.
+S. S. Kothari & Co., Chartered Accountants, retire as the Auditors of yourCompany at the conclusion of the ensuing Annual General Meeting and have confirmed theireligibility and willingness to accept the office of Auditors, if re-appointed.
 ACertificate from the Auditors has been received to the effect that their re- appointment,if made, would be within the limits prescribed under Section 224(1B) of the Companies Act,1956.
-Members are requested to consider their re appointment for financial yearending 31st March, 2012 on remuneration to be decided by the Board of Directors of your Company.
+Members are requested to consider their re - appointment for financial year ending31st March, 2013 on remuneration to be decided by the Board of Directors of your Company.

 PARTICULARS OF CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGSAND OUTFLOW